jamtur01/squiggle/README.md

     Squiggle.key           # default: nil
     Squiggle.cert          # default: nil
     Squiggle.cacert        # default: nil

+You will need the key, certificate from an authenticated Puppet client (or authenticate your client as a Puppet client) and the CA cert from the Puppet master you are connecting to.

+You will need to ensure your `/etc/puppet/auth.conf` file allows the appropriate access from that client to the API path you wish to access.
+You can see details on the `auth.conf` file [here](http://docs.puppetlabs.com/guides/security.html#authconf).

 To connect to a Puppet master at https://puppet.example.com:8140: